-AL in streaming.
-This case mimics a scenario where the AL system is deployed for the first time in streaming without access to previous data.
+- AL in streaming: This case mimics a scenario where the AL system is deployed for the first time in streaming without access to previous data.
 Since the goal is to collect labels quickly to obtain a good model, without waiting for labels to arrive by other means, applying AL is typically relevant for a few weeks.
-Thus, we only reserve the two last weeks of the Train periods (darker green: weeks 3 and 4) to sample data with AL for training (weeks 1 and 2 are used for the strong optimistic baseline discussed next).
-The Test sets allows us to measure the model performance after the deployment of the last AL model.
+Thus, we only reserve the two last weeks of the Train period (darker green: weeks 3 and 4) to sample data with AL for training (weeks 1 and 2 are used for the strong optimistic baseline discussed next).
+The Test set allows us to measure the model performance after the deployment of the last AL model.
 In practice, for most data sets we only use one week for AL training (except for Bank 1 which, due to the extreme class imbalance, needs a longer period for the performance to stabilize).

-Optimistic Baseline.
-Here we train a strong model that has access to all Train data and labels (weeks 1 to 4: light plus dark green).
+- Optimistic Baseline: Here we train a strong model that has access to all data and labels (weeks 1 to 4: light plus dark green).
 The goal is to obtain a "best case scenario" upper bound performance.

-3.3.3 Training procedure.
-Each experiment (either AL or Optimistic Baseline) consists of 35 repetitions of the train-test procedure with different pseudo-random number generator seeds.
+Each experiment (either AL or Optimistic Baseline) consists of 35 repetitions of the train-test procedure with different pseudorandom number generator seeds.
 This allows us to assess the stability of the AL policies by observing the variance of our metrics.
 We choose 35 seeds as a good trade off between run time and a high chance of observing a wider range of values around the center of the distribution.
-As displayed in Figure 3, we repeat each experiment in 5 different folds (Train+Test pairs) to observe the robustness of the AL procedure against temporal variations.
+As displayed in Figure 2, we repeat each experiment in 5 different folds (Train+Test pairs) to observe the robustness of the AL procedure against temporal variations.

-Streaming AL Training.
+4.2.1 Streaming AL Training.
 In all AL experiments we include an initial waiting period of one day to simulate the collection of some unlabeled data to fit the pre-processing pipeline.
 This mimics a realistic scenario of deployment with no previous data.
 To reduce the number of numerical features generated by the AutoML pipeline (which may contain redundant information) we apply PCA on the numerical features.
 In preliminary experiments on Bank 2, we checked that about 90 features can explain 99% of the data variance.
 Then we decided to fix 90 features after PCA for all data sets to keep the run time similar across experiments.
+In real life systems, there are often performance constraints that impose such limits.